-AI-Driven Scheduling for Field Service Management
+AI-Driven Scheduling for Field Service

-AI-powered knowledge base for Field Service Technicians
+AI-Powered Knowledge Base for Field Service Technicians

-Many enterprises have invested heavily in their knowledge bases in order to provide opportunities for technicians to “self-help,” especially when remote supervisors are overloaded with requests for advice.
+Many enterprises have invested heavily in their knowledge bases in order to provide opportunities for technicians to “self-help,” especially when remote supervisors are struggling with an overload of requests for advice.
 Sometimes, however, technicians or experts simply cannot find the information they seek in a timely manner.
-Next-generation AI assistants are now emerging to help field service technicians and experts find the solutions they seek from the company knowledge base using natural language processing (NLP).
-These assistants can process voice requests from the technician such as ordering parts, rescheduling a service call or confirming that the next customer is at home.
+Next-generation AI assistants are now emerging to help field service technicians and experts find the solutions they need from the company knowledge base using natural language processing (NLP).
+These assistants can process voice requests from the technician and provide the support they require.
+Examples of how technicians can use AI assistants include:

-AI-based visual analysis by Remote Experts
+AI-based Visual Analysis by Remote Experts

 With 70% of organizations concerned about knowledge loss from a retiring workforce, it also details how organizations can close the generational gap by ensuring successful knowledge sharing between veteran technicians and novice employees.